 The article proceeds as follows.
 In section \ref{sect:forward_adjoint} details of forward and adjoint calculations, when viewed in terms of a high-level structure, are described.
 Section \ref{sect:schedule} describes a checkpointing schedule structure which can be applied in a high-level algorithmic differentiation approach, incorporating the use of an intermediate storage.
-This scheduling structure is applied in section \ref{sect:sub_revolve} to implement a schedule which makes use of the additional assumption that the sizes of forward restart data and single step non-linear dependency data are the same.
-The resulting schedule is a version of the CAMS-GEN algorithm of \citet{zhang2023} for $l = 1$ stage.
-The approach as described here generalizes the algorithm to a broader class of models.
+This schedule structure is applied in section \ref{sect:sub_revolve} to implement a checkpointing schedule which makes use of the additional assumption that the sizes of forward restart data and single step non-linear dependency data are the same.
+The resulting schedule is a version of the CAMS-GEN algorithm of \citet{zhang2023} for $l = 1$ stage, but can be applied to a broader class of models.
 The article concludes in section \ref{sect:conclusions}.